 Graffiti is an environmental crime.
 The law allows our Enforcement Officers to give anyone seen doing graffiti an on-the-spot fine called a Fixed Penalty Notice (FPN) of £80.
 If you are prosecuted in court for graffiti you could receive a maximum fine of up to £2,500, or even a prison term.

 Due to limited resources, the council is only able to prioritise the removal of offensive graffiti.

 You can report offensive graffiti online using our graffiti report form.

 You will need to include a photograph of the graffiti when you submit the form.

 What do we consider to be offensive graffiti?

 - Graffiti used as a form of attack against an individual or group of people

 - Graffiti containing sexually explicit/obscene words or images

 How soon will we remove graffiti?

-We aim to resolve reported issues within 14 working days.
-If the graffiti is offensive it will be removed within 24 hours.
+We aim to removed offensive graffiti within 24 hours.
 In some instances, it may take longer to remove; for example if it is on private land and access is required.